 When flying from Bristol Airport before I’ve been on my own and have travelled up from Devon on the train.
 You can get a shuttle bus from right outside Bristol Temple Meads to Bristol Airport.
 As I’ve been travelling alone and my flights have been mid-morning rather than at the crack of dawn I’ve opted for hotels in Bristol city centre* and got a cab to the airport the next day.

-This time, our 6.30am flight, and the fact it was more convenient for us to drive and park than all get the train from Devon, meant I had a look for a Bristol Airport hotel for the first time.
+This time, our 6.30am flight, and the fact it was more convenient for us to drive than all get the train from Devon, meant I had a look for a Bristol Airport hotel with parking for the first time.

 Bristol Airport hotel and parking